EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/80_how-to-query-range-in-kv-table.md

     2. The second parameter is a person object with its account name equal to `the maximum possible value for an account name` and its last name the same value to filter by the persons in the `address_table`.
 3. Return back to the caller the list of persons the `range()` function returns.

-Refer to the following possible implementation to implement an action to retrieve a list of persons with the same name from `address_table` and return it back to the caller:
+Refer to the following reference implementation to implement an action to retrieve a list of persons with the same name from `address_table` and return it back to the caller:

 `smartcontract.hpp`